A Delaware Spring Road Trip

 CENTRAL DELAWARE

-Heading south of the city of Dover, Killens Pond State Park is a prime spot for exploring wooded trails, renting a kayak, or just enjoying the nature center and family-friendly activities.
+Heading south of the city of Dover, Killens Pond State Park is a prime spot for exploring wooded trails, renting a kayak or just enjoying the nature center and family-friendly activities.
 The nearby DuPont Nature Center with its waterside observation desk is known as one of the best vistas on the East Coast for observing the spring shorebird migration.

 Just outside of Milford, Abbott’s Mill Nature Center has miles of pet-friendly trails, a scenic lake with seasonal kayak rentals and a historic working grist mill.
-Take a break and reward yourself with a refreshing craft brew from Mispillion River Brewing or try a hand-made cocktail at easySpeak Spirits.
+Take a break and reward yourself with a refreshing craft brew from Mispillion River Brewing, or try a hand-made cocktail at easySpeak Spirits.

 SOUTHERN DELAWARE

 The beaches of Southern Delaware offer so many opportunities for soaking in nature in all its sea-scented beauty.
-Be sure to check out the Junction and Breakwater Trail at Cape Henlopen State Park, and you’ll get a chance to stroll along the shoreline from Rehoboth Beach to Lewes, both brimming with fun restaurants like Kindle, Crooked Hammock Brewery, Matt’s Fish Camp and many more.
+Be sure to check out the Junction and Breakwater Trail at Cape Henlopen State Park, and you’ll get a chance to stroll along the shoreline from Rehoboth Beach to Lewes, places brimming with fun restaurants like Kindle, Crooked Hammock Brewery, Matt’s Fish Camp and many more.

 You can also immerse yourself in the sounds of the sea and seabirds at Delaware Seashore State Park or Fenwick Island State Park, great spots for feeling nature’s unspoiled presence.
 Be sure to explore the bayside as well as oceanside parts of these parks, where outdoor activities in and out of the water are plentiful.